 What’s the most recent book you listened to?

 The most recent audiobook I’ve finished is Off to be the Wizard by Scott Meyer and narrated by Luke Daniels.

 BONUS: What’s a book currently not on audio that you wish was?

 I enjoyed the audiobook of Am I Normal Yet, so much, that I would really love to hear the rest of the Spinster Club series on audiobook

-Please do let me know what your favourite audiobook is though, I have an audible credit to spend!
+Please do let me know what your favourite audiobook recommendations are though, I have an audible credit to spend!